sbaresearch/simcoin/README.md

 Introduction
 ============

-Bitcoin Testing Netowrk (BTN)
+Bitcoin Testing Network (BTN)

-build for reproducability
+build for reproducibility
 others can build up on this framework and don't have to replicate complicated setups

 technologies involved